crm2704/coral-ac-dataset/README.md

-# Hospital Access Control Policy Dataset (RLS ↔ ODRL)
+# ODRL Hospital Access Control Policy Dataset

 This repository hosts a curated dataset of hospital access control policies originally implemented using Row-Level Security (RLS) in PostgreSQL and manually translated into the Open Digital Rights Language (ODRL).
 The dataset was developed to support reproducible research on policy representation, enforcement, and evaluation in regulated domains such as healthcare.